New: 100+ health biomarkers for $190

 Get my personal health report

-Oxygen by age and gender
+Oxygen Saturation by age and gender

 About Oxygen

-How the Apple Watch measures your blood oxygen
+How the Apple Watch measures your blood oxygen saturation

-To estimate blood oxygen, the Apple Watch software calculates a ratio of absorbed red light to absorbed infrared light, and then combines them with some calibration constants derived from experimental data to estimate the percentage of blood oxygen saturation.
+To estimate blood oxygen, the Apple Watch software calculates a ratio of absorbed red light to absorbed infrared light.
+It then combines the raw measurements with some calibration constants derived from experimental data to estimate a percentage.
+This percentage is your blood oxygen saturation.
+A normal blood oxygen saturation is 95% or above.
+Source: Apple’s developer documentation on SensorKit.

 How accurate is Apple Watch’s blood oxygen sensor?